Codes Dictionary

 pwdeb (-) liabilities

-pwfie (=) financial assets except currency and deposits
+pwfie (=) financial assets except for currency and deposits

 pwfin (+) financial assets